GSA/digitalgov.gov/content/events/2020/03/2020-03-11-katherine-spivey-on-readability-audits-government.md

 ---
-# View this page at https://digital.gov/event/2020/03/katherine-spivey-on-readability-audits-government
+# View this page at https://digital.gov/event/2020/03/readability-audits-government-websites-with-katherine
 # Learn how to edit our pages at https://workflow.digital.gov

-kicker: Plain Language
 slug: katherine-spivey-on-readability-audits-government
 title: "Readability Audits of Government Websites with Katherine Spivey"
 deck: ""